Whether walking trails or fishing pond, the sounds and sights of the eastern woods give serenity to the soul.

 Our Two Entrances:

-South Tract, also known as the Dan Ashe Division, hosts 5 miles of walking trails and two scenic lakes.
+South Tract,also known as the Dan Ashe Division, hosts 5 miles of walking trails and two scenic lakes.
 It is also the site of the National Wildlife Visitor Center.
-The grounds are open sunrise to sunset and closed for federal holidays.
+The Visitor Center is open Tuesday through Saturday, 9:00 a.m. to 4:30 p.m. – closed on federal holidays.
+The grounds are open sunrise to sunset every day.
 Fishing and hunting is available seasonally.

 North Tract offers 25 miles of trail for walking, biking, and horseback riding.
 With less visitation than South Tract, North Tract offers a quiet atmosphere for those seeking solitude.
-The grounds are open from 8:00 am to 4:00 pm.
-The refuge closes for federal holidays and occasionally for scheduled hunts.
-(Some trail closures should be expected on Mondays and Saturdays for turkey hunting.
-All trails reopen May 23rd.)
+The grounds and Visitor Information Station are open from 8:00 am to 4:00 pm. on Sundays only and are closed for federal holidays and occasionally for scheduled hunts.

 Location and Contact Information